WAR (file format): Example

-The /WEB-INF/classes directory is on the ClassLoader's classpath.
+The /WEB-INF/classes directory is on the class loader's classpath.
 (The classpath consists of a list of locations from which .class files can be loaded and executed by the JVM.)
 The /WEB-INF/classes directory contains the classes associated with the web application itself.

-Any JAR files placed in the /WEB-INF/lib directory will also be placed on the ClassLoader's classpath.
+Any JAR files placed in the /WEB-INF/lib directory will also be placed on the class loader's classpath.